List of Blake's 7 characters: Dayna Mellanby

-Dayna Mellanby, is a fictional character from the British science fiction television series Blake's 7, played by Josette Simon.
+Dayna Mellanby is a fictional character in the British science fiction television series Blake's 7, played by Josette Simon.
 She is the daughter of former resistance leader Hal Mellanby, who fled from Earth with his infant daughter to escape security forces after his movement collapsed.
 Living in an undersea home on Sarran, she developed a keen interest in all kinds of weapons systems, developing expertise in everything from bows and arrows to sophisticated energy blasters.

 In the aftermath of the Intergalactic War, numerous survivors of the battle crash-landed on Sarran, including Kerr Avon, whom Dayna rescued from the primitive Sarran natives.
 Servalan later crashed on Sarran and joined them in Mellanby's home.
 Servalan eventually recognised and murdered Mellanby and tried to escape with Orac.
 During this time, Dayna's adopted sister was killed by the Sarans.
 Dayna was unable to kill Servalan before the Liberator automatically teleported her and Avon back.

 With her father and sister dead, Dayna joined the Liberator crew and resumed her father's fight against the Federation.
-Having been raised on a backwater planet, Dayna was young, pretty, lively and with a strong sense of humour, she was a marked contrast against the world-weary cynicism of the rest of the crew.
+Having been raised on a backwater planet, Dayna was young, pretty, lively and had a strong sense of humour; she was a marked contrast against the world-weary cynicism of the rest of the crew.
 She was also capable, determined and good under pressure.
 At one point, in "Deathwatch", she had a clear chance to kill Servalan but spared her to prevent an interplanetary war.
-She continued to develop elaborate weapons for the crew with a flair that Tarrant described as "gaudy, but effective."
+She continued to develop elaborate weapons for the crew with a flair that Tarrant described as "gaudy, but effective".

 Dayna showed an initial romantic interest in Avon as he was the first man she'd met in a very long time.
-On the first meeting, she kissed him out of "curiosity".
-But she quickly cooled to him.
+On their first meeting she kissed him out of "curiosity", but she quickly cooled to him.
 She also had a past romantic involvement with an older scientist named Justin.
 When he was killed by Servalan ("Animals"), she was devastated.
 This only served to fuel her consuming hatred of Servalan.
-During the episode "Ultraworld", it is implied that Dayna and Tarrant had sex, so that the human reproductive process could be studied by the planet's inhabitants.
+During the episode "Ultraworld", it is implied that Dayna and Tarrant were about to have sex, so that the human reproductive process could be studied by the planet's inhabitants.

-Dayna, like the rest of the Scorpio crew was gunned down but by the Federation officer Arlen during the final shoot-out on Gauda Prime and not the Federation troopers.
+Dayna, unlike the rest of the Scorpio crew, was gunned down by Federation officer Arlen at the start of the final shoot-out on Gauda Prime, and not by Federation troopers.

 Miscellaneous

 Marina Sirtis was one of the actresses who auditioned for the role of Dayna.

-In 1998 and 1999, Angela Bruce played Dayna in the BBC radio plays The Sevenfold Crown and The Syndeton Experiment.
+In 1998 and 1999 Angela Bruce played Dayna in the BBC radio plays The Sevenfold Crown and The Syndeton Experiment.

-In 2017, it was announced that the role of Dayna had been recast and now played by Yasmin Bannerman for Big Finish Productions.
+In 2017 it was announced that the role of Dayna had been recast and would now be played by Yasmin Bannerman for Big Finish Productions.